BREAKING: National daily Covid-19 case numbers confirmed

-The Health Protection Surveillance Centre has today been notified of 3,161 confirmed cases of COVID-19, meanwhile as of 8am today, 498 COVID-19 patients are hospitalised, of whom 78 are in ICU.
+THE Health Protection Surveillance Centre has today been notified of 3,578 confirmed cases of covid-19.

 Subscribe or register today to discover more from DonegalLive.ie